-If you are hosting a holiday celebration this year and are expecting a young guest with a disability, you may be wondering how to accommodate them.
-Here, we have laid out five tips to help you be the best host possible:
+If you are hosting a holiday celebration this year with disabled guests, you may be wondering how to accommodate them.
+We’ve laid out five tips to help you be the best host possible:

 - Think about ways to reduce the child’s stress.
-This is especially important for children with developmental delays resulting in emotional, behavioral, or cognitive challenges.
-Some children may quickly become overwhelmed by crowds and constant activity.
-Try to have a room available where they can go to wind down, perhaps with a book, puzzle, or favorite TV show.
-Also, keep an open mind about what host/guest roles should be.
-Many children are calmer and more comfortable with socializing when they have a task.
-If the child offers to help, or their parents suggest that they could be of use, give them something to do.
+This is especially important for children with intellectual and/or developmental delays.
+Some children may quickly become overwhelmed by crowds, probing questions, and constant activity.
+Try to have a separate space available where they can go to wind down, perhaps with a book, puzzle, or favorite TV show.

 - Consider dietary requirements.
 Many children with disabilities such as cerebral palsy or seizure disorders are unable to eat certain foods.
 Ask in advance what they can and cannot have.
-Try to prepare at least a couple of dishes that they will be able to enjoy.
-Children with chewing and swallowing issues may not be able to eat solid foods, or they may be restricted to softer foods.
-One way you can accommodate them is by having a blender or food processor handy, so they can have a pureed or softer version of some holiday favorites.
+Try to prepare at least a couple of options that they will be able to enjoy.
+Children with chewing and swallowing issues may not be able to eat solid foods and may require softer foods.
+One way you can accommodate them is by having a blender or food processor handy, so they can have a pureed or softened version of some of their holiday favorites.

 - Respect differences.
-Depending on the nature of their disabilities, children may quickly become agitated, make a bit of a mess while eating, or do other things you might find “disruptive.”
-Keep in mind that a child with sensory processing difficulties who becomes overwhelmed and acts out, or a child with a motor control impairment who drops food on the table or the floor, is not trying to be impolite.
-If you treat them respectfully, the child will feel much more welcome.
+Disabled children may quickly become agitated, make a bit of a mess while eating, or do other things you might find “disruptive.”
+Keep in mind that a child with sensory processing difficulties who becomes overwhelmed and acts out is not trying to be impolite.
+A child with a motor control impairment who drops food on the table or the floor is not doing so on purpose.

 Can you think of any tips that aren’t in this list?
 Let us know in the comments!